AlhiloMustafa/Blogs-Daily/README.md

 * Now the web-app running; you can use the code and play round

 ## Summary
 I hope this project can help new web developers to build their own website with node.js.
-This project helps them to to understand:
+This project helps them to understand:
 * The node.js directory structure
 * Rendered the text dynamically using EJS
 * Understand EJS layout and partials